 How do you feel about living and working in Hiroshima?

 DR: I have found Hiroshima to be a very easy city to settle into.
 It is a perfect size, having lots to do without the huge crowds that made life difficult in Tokyo.
 Being surrounds by such a lovely natural environment makes everyday life so much more pleasant.
-My wife and I have become Carp fans, and often watch the games, which surprised me, as neither of us have ever had any interest in professional sports.
+My wife and I have become Carp fans, and often watch the games, which surprised me, as neither of us has ever had any interest in professional sports.
 Hiroshima promotes a healthy outdoor lifestyle, I have found.
 I live in Hakushima and commute to HIS by bicycle, along with many hundreds of cyclists I see as I ride up the river, so the ease of travel on a bicycle is one of the great things about Hiroshima in my mind.
 It is wonderful not to have to rely on a car.

 With regard to my blog (to which I need to post more regularly), the one on June 22, ‘A child’s world’ is very relevant to the first point above.
-It is probably the most important way of enabling us to see the students as individuals – that idea of seeing an authentic world of the child rather than seeing it as a limited versions of an adult world.
-The Reggio Emilia philosophy relates to early childhood, but the same message is as true for the high school students.
+It is probably the most important way of enabling us to see the students as individuals – that idea of seeing an authentic world of the child rather than seeing it as a limited version of an adult world.
+The Reggio Emilia philosophy relates to early childhood, but the same message is as true for high school students.
 It’s a challenge for teachers, and for any adult.